noris-network/koris/README.rst

 ~~~~~~~~~~~~~

 1. An OS_RC_FILE v3, you should download it from the openstack WebUI.
-2. A pre-created network, and security group.
-3. Basic understanding of OpenStack.
+2. Basic understanding of OpenStack.

 Get started
 ~~~~~~~~~~~